-Many patients remain clinically asymptomatic for years, while others may present with a variety of comorbidities leading to earlier diagnosis and subsequent multidisciplinary search.
+Many patients remain clinically asymptomatic for years, while others may present with a variety of comorbidities leading to earlier diagnosis.
 Treatment is generally focused on alleviating hydrocephalus and posterior fossa symptoms, often including surgical interventions like ventriculoperitoneal and cystoperitoneal shunting.

 Historically, DWM was believed to be caused by atresia of the Luschka and Magendie foramina, leading to enlargement of the fourth ventricle and vermian hypoplasia.
 However, recent evidence suggests that DWM results from developmental abnormalities affecting the roof of the rhombencephalon, leading to variable degrees of vermian hypoplasia and cystic enlargement.
 This complex malformation may initiate by two different pathophysiological mechanisms: the arrest of vermian development, and failure of fourth ventricle foramina fenestration leading to an enlarged Blake’s pouch and causing compression of the vermis.